Legal

 4. How and Why We Use Your Personal Data

 The UK GDPR requires us to have a lawful basis for each way we use your personal data.
-The table below sets out our purposes for processing, the lawful basis we rely on, and the categories of data involved.

 | Purpose | Lawful basis (UK GDPR Art.
 6) | Data used |